MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - MCOValidationErrors renamed to UserValidationErrors
 - Enabled renamed to IsSipEnabled
 - TeamsBranchSurvivabilityPolicy renamed to TeamsSurvivableBranchAppliancePolicy
-- CountryOrRegionDisplayName inteoduced as Country (in versions 4.2.0 and later)
+- CountryOrRegionDisplayName introduced as Country (in versions 4.2.0 and later)

 *Attributes that have changed in meaning/format*: